HBoyd255/Global-Organizational-Structure/System Plan.md

    I want to come back to, for for specific filters, basically anything orange should be there to grab my attention.

-8. For now, projects that could be placed unde other top level catagories, will remain under the projects catagory.
-For example, hboyd.co.uk is for profe use, but will remain under the projects top level category.
+8. For now, projects that could be placed under other top level catagories, will remain under the projects category.
+For example, hboyd.co.uk is for professional use, but will remain under the projects top level category.

+9. When organizing items, they should be categorized based on their overall category rather than what needs to be done with them.
+For example, a driving test booking should be grouped with other driving test-related items, not with other booking-related items.

 ### Top level categories